elizabeththomas92/elizabeththomas92/README.md

 - :zap: I’m currently building clones of web apps I find interesting!

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)]([your-linkedin-url](https://www.linkedin.com/in/elizabeththomas07))

-- 👋 Hi, I’m Elizabeth Thomas , a software engineer passionate about working on the frontend side of applications.
-- 👀 I’m interested in Javascript, Typescript, Reactjs and improving the performance of applications.
-- 🌱 I’m currently building clones of web apps I find interesting!
-- 💞️ I’m looking to collaborate on open source projects in Javascript.

----

 ### :hammer_and_wrench: Languages and Tools :
 <div>